sirupsen/localjob/README.md

 Localjob works on Ruby >= 2.0.0.
 On Linux, it will use the POSIX message queue.
 On OS X (and Windows, not tested) it will use a mock class instead of the message queue, to aid you in testing and running Localjob in development.
+It could also fall back to SysV message queues, but it doesn't do that yet.

 Add it to your Gemfile: